Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Return on investment is always a priority for private equity players.
 Is this something you can concur with?

 Isabel Vercauteren: Yes, but this is equally important to Aphea.Bio.
 Competition is strong.
 So, if we aim to play a prominent role in the field of alternative crop protection products and wish to remain ahead of the competition, we will need to focus on return on investment each and every day.
 This is why we are adhering to a strict business plan, in consultation with our partners.
-Bringing this product to the market is also very expensive.
+Bringing this product to the market is very expensive.
 This also means that the private equity players are pushing us to focus on cost efficiency.
 But this is common sense, right?

 How independently can you operate?

 Isabel Vercauteren: We have approved a solid business plan, together with our investors.
-Progress with regard to this plan is explained in our executive boards and adjusted where necessary.
+Progress with regard to this plan is explained in our executive board and adjusted where necessary.
 We have also made clear agreements and defined milestones.
 The plan nevertheless allows us to operate highly independently with regard to the day-to-day management of the company.

 Author: Karel Cambien